 Hollywood Studios: Star Tours – The Adventures Continue, Star Wars: Rise of the Resistance, The Twilight Zone Tower of Terror

-Magic Kingdom: Big Thunder Mountain Railroad, Splash Mountain
+Magic Kingdom: Big Thunder Mountain Railroad, Tiana’s Bayou Adventure (formerly Splash Mountain), TRON Lightcycle / Run

 38 Inches (97 Centimeters) or Taller